grpc/grpc-swift/Sources/GRPCCore/Documentation.docc/Articles/Generating-stubs.md

 > `GRPCSwiftPlugin` _only_ generates gRPC stubs, it doesn't generate messages.
 You must generate
 > messages in addition to the gRPC Stubs.
 The [Swift Protobuf](https://github.com/apple/swift-protobuf)
-> project provides an equivalent build plugin this, `SwiftProtobufPlugin`, for this.
+> project provides an equivalent build plugin, `SwiftProtobufPlugin`, for this.

 #### Configuring the build plugin